Brazilian cuisine: Daily meals

-¹ Main meals, that are served nearly everywhere, and are eaten in nearly all households above poverty line.

-² Secondary meals.
-People usually have a meal at the tea time, while elevenses and late suppers depend in peculiarities on one's daily routine or certain diets.

 Restaurant styles

 A simple and usually inexpensive option, which is also advisable for vegetarians, is comida a quilo or comida por quilo restaurants (literally "food by kilo value"), a buffet where food is paid for by weight.
 Another common style is the all-you-can-eat restaurant where customers pay a prix fixe.
 In both types (known collectively as "self-services"), customers usually assemble the dishes of their choice from a large buffet.

 Rodízio is a common style of service, in which a prix fixe is paid, and servers circulate with food.
-This is common in churrascarias, pizzerias and sushi (Japanese cuisine) restaurants, resulting in an all-you-can-eat meat barbecue and pizzas of varied flavours, usually one slice being served at the time.
+This is common in churrascarias, pizzerias and sushi (Japanese cuisine) restaurants, resulting in an all-you-can-eat meat barbecue and pizzas of varied flavours, usually one slice being served at a time.

-The regular restaurant where there is a specific price for each meal is called "restaurante à la carte."
+The regular restaurant where there is a specific price for each meal is called "restaurante à la carte".

 Vegetarian

 Although many traditional dishes are prepared with meat or fish, it is not difficult to live on vegetarian food as well, at least in the mid-sized and larger cities of Brazil.
 There is a rich supply of all kinds of fruits and vegetables, and on city streets one can find cheese buns (pão de queijo); in some cities even the version made of soy.

-In the 2000s, São Paulo, Rio de Janeiro and Brasilia have gained several vegetarian and vegan restaurants.
+In the 2000s, São Paulo, Rio de Janeiro and Brasília have gained several vegetarian and vegan restaurants.
 However outside big metropolises, vegetarianism is not very common in the country.
 Not every restaurant will provide vegetarian dishes and some seemingly vegetarian meals may turn out to include unwanted ingredients, for instance, using lard for cooking beans.
 Commonly "meat" is understood to mean "red meat", so some people might assume a vegetarian eats fish and chicken.
-Comida por quilo and all-you-can eat restaurants prepare a wide range of fresh dishes.
-Diners can more easily find food in such restaurants that satisfies dietary restrictions.
+Comida por quilo and all-you-can-eat restaurants prepare a wide range of fresh dishes.
+Diners can more easily find food in such restaurants that satisfy dietary restrictions.